-When I first started practising surrogacy law around 12 years ago, the subject was taboo, little talked about and many people were uncomfortable about surrogacy.
+A decade or so ago the subject of surrogacy was taboo, little talked about and many people were uncomfortable about surrogacy.
 There were very few surrogacy law specialists in the UK and those that did practice at that time saw more altruistic arrangements than commercial ones.
-From day one, I loved doing this work because I saw time after time how wanted and cherished surrogate children are.

 For example, back in March when Tom Daley and Dustin Lance Black announced their intention to have a child through surrogacy, Dustin recorded an honest and thought provoking podcast with Radio 5 Live.
 Dustin talks of the different reactions to their surrogacy arrangement in the USA versus the UK.
 He explains that the reception was warm in the USA, where the process is understood and there is legal clarity.
 In the UK, some comments were not so friendly; there are still misconceptions about what surrogacy is and the legal framework isn’t so encouraging.